Geography of the United States: Climate

 The Great Basin and Columbia Plateau (the Intermontane Plateaus) are arid or semiarid regions that lie in the rain shadow of the Cascades and Sierra Nevada.
 Precipitation averages less than 15 in.
 The Southwest is a hot desert, with temperatures exceeding 100 °F for several weeks at a time in summer.
 The Southwest and the Great Basin are also affected by the monsoon from the Gulf of California from July to September, which brings localized but often severe thunderstorms to the region.

 Much of California consists of a Mediterranean climate, with sometimes excessive rainfall from October–April and nearly no rain the rest of the year.
 In the Pacific Northwest rain falls year-round but is much heavier during winter and spring.
 The mountains of the west receive abundant precipitation and very heavy snowfall.
 The Cascades are one of the snowiest places in the world, with some places averaging over 600 in of snow annually, but the lower elevations closer to the coast receive very little snow.

 Florida has a subtropical climate in the northern part of the state and a tropical climate in the southern part of the state.
 Summers are wet and winters are dry in Florida.
-Annually much of Florida, as well as the deep southern states, are frost-free.
-The mild winters of Florida allow a massive tropical fruit industry to thrive in the central part of the state, making the US second to only Brazil in citrus production in the world.
+Annually, much of Florida and the deep southern states is frost-free.
+The mild winters of Florida allow a massive tropical fruit industry to thrive in the central part of the state, making the US second to only Brazil in citrus production worldwide.

 Another significant (but localized) weather effect is lake-effect snow that falls south and east of the Great Lakes, especially in the hilly portions of the Upper Peninsula of Michigan and on the Tug Hill Plateau in New York.
 The lake effect dumped well over 5 ft of snow in the area of Buffalo, New York throughout the 2006–2007 winter.
 The Wasatch Front and Wasatch Range in Utah can also receive significant lake effect accumulations from the Great Salt Lake.